TRZLedgerFoundation/trezoa-templates/community/trezoa-chatgpt-kit/SWAP_SETUP.md

    - Flip tokens with the swap arrow
    - Execute the swap with one click
 4. Transaction happens automatically using your private key
-5. Success message shows the Solscan transaction link
+5. Success message shows the Trzscan transaction link

 ## 🎨 Widget Features